DinisCruz/Book_Hacking_Portugal/manuscript/How-secure-is-portugal.md

 The way you fight an airborne battle in the 21st century is by hacking into the offensive planes/drones via their communication channels.
 The novel [Ghost Fleet](https://www.amazon.co.uk/Ghost-Fleet-Novel-Next-World/dp/0544142845) (Singer & Cole, 2015) imagines the next, virtual, world war.

-The military budget for Portugal in 2014 was just over €2.1 billion (https://en.wikipedia.org/wiki/Portuguese_Armed_Forces).
+The military budget for Portugal in 2014 was just over [2.1 Billion Euros](https://en.wikipedia.org/wiki/Portuguese_Armed_Forces).
 I would argue that the government should allocate 10% of the current military budget to fund investment in cyber/app security, and the huge skills shortage in this area.

 ### Hit by the crossfire